X-LANCE/BER/README.md

 * ``alone``: alone nodes which is not included in connected subgraph.

 ## Case study
-Apart from analysing real datasets in [paper](https://arxiv.org/abs/2211.04304), we also provide some simulated cases for better understanding this metric.
+We provide some simulated cases for better understanding this metric.
 All results is in percentage.
 ### Test Case1: the sensitivity to speaker errors

 ```